 Benefits of Being a Mercury-free Dentist

 With modern advances in technology, there is another option to fill cavities using white composite.
-Not only has this alternative proven to be durable enough to hold up on back teeth, the bonding technology enables Dr. Jenny to bond them directly to your tooth.
+Not only has this alternative proven to be durable enough to hold up on back teeth, the bonding technology enables our dentist—Dr. Jenny Miller—to bond them directly to your tooth.

 She feels white composite fillings are superior to amalgam for many reasons:

 - Since metals conduct heat and cold readily, there is less post-operative sensitivity with composite.

 - Composite fillings are bonded directly to the tooth which provides increased strength.

 - More of your tooth’s natural structure must be removed for amalgam fillings to be successful.

 - The tooth is sealed with composite fillings.
 This helps to protect the tooth from decay in the future.